anonymous-project-2024/Visual-Phish-Public/README.md

 ## Usage
 We train the unconditional diffusion for each target phishing brand:

-###2.1 Train LogoMorph
+### 2.1 Train LogoMorph
-Using Bank of America (BOA) as an example, the example command to train the adversarial diffusion model image generator is given in examples/diffusion/train.sh.
+Using Bank of America (BOA) as an example, the example command to train the adversarial diffusion model image is given in experiments/diffusion/train.sh.
+The command to train LogoMorph using the \textbf{Blackbox} weights is in /experiments/diffusion/blackbox/train_b.sh.

 ### 2.2 Sample Logo Images
 The example command to sample adversarial logo images from pretrained model weights is given in examples/diffusion/sample.sh.
 You can either train your own model or use our pretrained weights.
 Our pretrained weights will be uploaded later.